HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 KillerJaguar - for major contributions to the Capital Ship rebalancing project for 1.27 RC122.
 Currently dominates the majority of the Kill Count scoreboard - http://freelancer.servegame.org/flstat2-kills.html

 Son'a - also for major contributions to the Capital Ship rebalancing project.
 Currently dominates the majority of the Economic scoreboard - http://freelancer.servegame.org/flstat2.html

+Honken - for writing the current work-in-progress post-process shader (v2) for 88 Flak.

 The Phoenix Mod Team - for large amounts of support of the mod.
 Personal thanks to ww2jacob and Hahukum Konn, who hosted a 24/7 for 88 Flak for a while.